 Cats have developed several unique vision features during their evolution that enable them to see more clearly and improve their chances for survival as both a predator and as potential prey.
 Over thousands of years, distinctive features have been added such as a third eyelid, a thin pale membrane positioned at the inner corner of the eye that keeps the surface moist, and tapetum lucidum, a specialized layer of tissue beneath the retina that reflects incoming light and allows the cat’s sensitivity to light to be about six times greater than humans and greatly increases their vision at night.

 Unfortunately, these finely-tuned feline eyes are vulnerable to injury and a wide variety of diseases.
-Any infection, traumatic injury, cataract, glaucoma, or retinal disease that goes untreated may lead to eventual blindness.
+Any cat eye infection, traumatic injury, cataract, glaucoma, or retinal disease that goes untreated may lead to eventual blindness.

 COMMON EYE CONDITIONS